mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 ## 4 Preventing and Mitigating a Large Repository Size

-### 4.1 Preventing a Large Repository Size
+### 4.1 Preventing a Large Repository Size in the Future

 The *.mpr* storage format will be changed to reduce the rapid repository growth.
 Switching to the new storage format will be done under the hood and does not result in functional changes.

-For new apps we aim to introduce the new format in Q2 2024.
+Mendix aims to introduce the new format for new apps in Q2 2024.
 Existing apps will be automatically converted in a later version, targeted for H2 2024.

 ### 4.2 Working with a Large Repository Size

-When cloning an app the default behavior of Git is to download the full history.
-As Mendix uses different folders on disk for different branches, this is done for each branch.
-To mitigate that, we have introduced Local Cloning for subsequent branch downloads.
-When cloning a new branch, data from a branch you already have locally will be used to reduce how much data needs to be downloaded.
+When cloning an app, the default behavior of Git is to download the full history.
+As Mendix uses different folders on disk for different branches, downloading full history is done for each branch.
+To mitigate that, Mendix has introduced local cloning for subsequent branch downloads.
+When cloning a new branch, data from a local branch you already have is used to reduce data that needs to be downloaded.

-Another improvement currently in the works is 'Partial cloning', which basically instructs Git to only retrieve a part of the history from the server when cloning.
-In case you do need older history, for example when merging an older branch, the data will be retrieved from the server at the relevant time.
-We expect to deliver this in the Summer of 2024 and intend to backport this to the 10.12 MTS release.
+Another improvement that is currently in development is partial cloning, which will instruct Git to only retrieve a part of the history from the server when cloning.
+In case you do need to access older history, for example, when merging an older branch, the data is retrieved from the server only when needed.
+Mendix expects to deliver this improvement in the summer of 2024 and intends to backport this to the 10.12 MTS release.

 ### 4.3 Mitigating Large Repository Size

-In cases where a repository has already grown to a significant size, you can also consider starting with a clean slate when encountering performance issues.
-First you receive a backup of your Git repository, which can be used locally, or you can restore it onto a Git server.
-The second step is wiping the history on the Git server, after which only the last commit of the main branch will be available.
-Clone times will be reduced tremendously and you can continue working without performance issues.
+In cases when a repository has already grown to a significant size and you encounter performance issues, you can also consider starting with a clean slate.
+First, you receive a backup of your Git repository, which can be used locally, or you can restore it onto a Git server.
+The second step is wiping the history on the Git server, after which only the last commit of the main branch is available.
+Time for cloning is then reduced tremendously and you can continue working without performance issues.

 Mendix has developed a cleanup tool to assist you in shrinking your repository.
 For more information, see the [Cleanup Tool](#cleanup-tool) section below.